geonm/tf_angular_loss/README.md

 ## NOTE:
 + All classes in an input batch should be different.
++ All embeddings should not be l2 normalized.
 + When you guys use this angular loss with N-pair loss, let ```with_l2_reg``` be ```False```.
 If not, let it be ```True```.
 + I implemented only an angular mc loss. triplet version will be updated.